zelleSteyn/guidance-for-building-a-real-time-bidder-for-advertising-on-aws/README.md

 ### Service Limits

 Increase the following service limits via Service Quotas section in AWS Console.
 * DynamoDB table Read Capacity Unit (RCU) limit should be increased to 150,000 RCU's from default 40,000 RCU's.
 The limit is called `Table-level read throughput limit` under the `Amazon DynamoDB` service quota.
+Do the same number (150000) for `Account-level read throughput limit (Provisioned mode)`
 * Kinesis shards limit should be increased to 2048.
 The limit is called `Shard per Region` under `Amazon Kinesis Data Streams` service quota.
 * IAM `Managed Policies per role` increase to 20